projectbaluga/SafePlay/README.md

 * `Data.ini` must have `data.grf` as its first entry – the DLL validates this file before enabling protection.
 * Extend the banned executable, window, module, or memory signature lists in `SafePlay/dllmain.cpp` to detect additional tools.

+## Usage
+Run `SafePlay.exe` to launch the game.
+The launcher sets a special environment variable that `SafePlay.dll` checks during startup.
+If `RagnaPH.exe` is executed directly the variable is missing, the DLL displays an error, and the game terminates.
+This ensures the client always starts through the protected launcher.

 ## Roadmap
 - Cross-game compatibility
 - External configuration file support